Amy Entelis: CNN

-In 2012, Entelis joined CNN.
+In 2012, Entelis joined CNN as Senior Vice President of Talent and Content Development.
 During her tenure, the network launched CNN Films to both co-produce and acquire documentary films; CNN Films Presents, to acquire and re-broadcast documentary films; and CNN Original Series to develop non-fiction series.

 She has twice acted as an interim co-head of CNN.
 In February 2022, she and two other senior EVPs—Michael Bass and Ken Jautz—fulfilled the role for three months, following the sudden departure of CNN president Jeff Zucker, and then, again, in June 2023, following the ousting of his replacement, Chris Licht, for four months.

 She is credited with shifting CNN away from a breaking news channel to a broader based one, developing programs such as Anthony Bourdain: No Reservations and United Shades of America; as well as for attaining CNN’s first Academy Award, for its Navalny documentary about then imprisoned Russian political dissident Alexei Navalny.
 In 2023, Entelis was overseeing documentary series and films, along with recruitment of on-air broadcast talent for CNN.

 Personal life

-Entelis is married to Charles Franklin Entelis and resides with her family in New York City.
+In 1971, Entelis married Charles Franklin Entelis in Malverne, New York.
+She resides with her family in New York City.

 She serves as a member of the Board of Visitors for Columbia University Graduate School of Journalism.